datanav/docs/hub/documentation/data-management/time-based-masterdata-management.rst

   }

-The example above also handles old claims and makes sure
+The example above also handles old claims and makes sure that the new claim value is actually more current than the old one.

 .. |start-h3| raw:: html